Ulen, Minnesota: Culture

-Memorials
+Memorial

 Located in the center of Ulen on Main street is the Ulen's Veteran's Memorial Wall commemorating Ulen residents who have fought and died in American Wars.
 The memorial was a joint project by the VFW and the Ulen Lions.

-Museums
+Museum

 The Ulen Museum (formerly the Viking Sword Museum) opened on Sunday, August 4, 2007.
 The Ulen Museum is located on Ulen's main street (State Highway 32).
 It is situated on the corner of Spartan Avenue and 1st St. NW.
 It is run by the Ulen Historical Society and is dedicated to preserving the rich history of Ulen.
 The Ulen Museum is home to the Ulen Sword.
 The Ulen Sword is 19th century sword, once believed to be a Viking sword.
 The sword was found by Hans O. Hansen on his farm while plowing in 1911.The former name of the Ulen Museum was the Viking Sword Museum.

-Festivals
+Festival

 Ulen Days (formerly Ulen Turkey Barbecue Days) is an annual event held on the third weekend in August each year and dates back to 1962.
 The Turkey BBQ includes a wide variety of events held during mid August.
 The most popular aspect of the festival is the turkey, which regularly is barbecued on Saturday from 3:30 – 6:00pm on “the world’s largest spit.”
 It includes an entire weekend of activities including shows, sport games and tournaments, raffles, and food trucks.

-Theatres
+Theatre

 The Top Hat Theatre serves as theater group in Ulen.
 It was created in 2005.
-Performances are in the Barry J. Houglum Auditorium, a 312 seat theater located in the Ulen-Hitterdal Public School.
+Performances are in the Barry J. Houglum Auditorium, a 350-seat theater located in the Ulen-Hitterdal Public School.

 Organizations

 Ulen throughout its history has had many organizations.
 Organizations such as the V.F.W, American Legion, bands, orchestras, and many more.
-While over the years many of them no longer exist they were vital to the establishing of modern day Ulen.
+While over the years many of them no longer exist they were vital to the establishing of modern-day Ulen.

 V.F.W.
 Post 5115

 The VFW post was organized on December 2, 1945.
 It was named after Sander Jacobson who lost his life in active duty during World War II.
 The VFWs first meeting was held in Forsythe's Hall with 65 charting members.
 An old potato house was rented for the first meeting place in 1946 and continued to be the meeting place until the potato harvest forced the organization to find a new location.
 The meetings were then moved to any available place until an old store, known as the Brandvold Store, was bought in 1948.
 This building was used until 1961. when it was torn down and the present building was built.
-In 1974 a new 40 by 80 foot addition was built.
+In 1974 a new 40 by 80-foot addition was built.
 Over the past years the VFW has sponsored and helped many organizations such as school scholarships, Voice of Democracy, baseball teams, softball teams, skating rink, cemetery funds, military funerals, Memorial Day programs, cancer research, Camp Courage, Fire Department, National home, wheel chairs and crutches for the homes and needy people and many more charities.